Floofies/HzKernel/README.md

 ### Privilege Modes

 Hertzfeld can restrict or relax how much it controls userspace execution.
-The kernel includes (the HertzScript compiler module)[https://github.com/Floofies/HzScript], which it optionally uses to modify the Abstract Syntax Trees of userspace code.
+The kernel includes [the HertzScript compiler module](https://github.com/Floofies/HzScript), which it optionally uses to modify the Abstract Syntax Trees of userspace code.
 The kernel can enforce cooperative preemption, or allow tasks to implement it themselves.